arthur-sant-ana/Astro400bRep/README.md

 # Astro400bRep
-A repository for my Astronomy 400b Class
+A repository for all of my Astronomy 400b homeworks and assignments